Boy-314/bgg-data-analysis/README.md

 3. csv of interesting statistics, such as best/worst games, controversial games, etc.

 manually - feed outputs back into google sheets via import -> replace current sheet

+run with -v to print dataframes into standard output.